Pylons/deform/docs/index.rst

 ======

 Another form generation library.
-Uses :mod:`Colander` as a schema library and :mod:`Peppercorn` as a form post deserialization library.
+Uses :mod:`Colander` as a schema library and :mod:`Peppercorn` as a form field deserialization library.

 Definitions
 -----------